devsecur/learning/Crypto/Blockchain.md

 ## Projects

-### Do it yourself Blockchain in python
+### [Do it yourself Blockchain in Python]

 > A simple Blockchain in Python

 TODO: I want to play around with Blockchain.
-Therefore, I want to have a look at https://github.com/dvf/blockchain [Issue: https://github.com/devsecur/learning/issues/4]
+[Issue: https://github.com/devsecur/learning/issues/4]

+[Do it yourself Blockchain in Python]: https://github.com/dvf/blockchain